neontapir/coding-exercises/angularjs/README.md

 consider the
 [medieval game of Kegel](http://www.forgedintime.com/bladesmithing-blog/2010/07/medieval-games-kegel-bowling-down-the-heathens/).

-However, as guiding principle, the focus of this coding exercise is on the functionality, ease of use and your codecraft.
+As a guiding principle, the focus of this coding exercise is on the functionality, ease of use and your codecraft.
 Think of this as more of a feature demo, and not a GA release to production.